ietf-wg-acme/acme/draft-ietf-acme-acme.md

 must reflect that authorization in all of the applications.

-Each entry in the "requirements" array expresses a requirement from the CA for the client to takek a particular action.
+Each entry in the "requirements" array expresses a requirement from the CA for the client to take a particular action.
 All requirements objects have the following basic fields:

 type (required, string):